Skip to content

 Information from those involved with the community informs the main priorities chosen by residents during a residents' engagement event at the start of the CAT programme.
 We then focus on these during our weeks of action.

-Our current project
+Our current programme

 Municipal Journal 2013 Achievement Awards - Commended Logo